esbanarango/ember-place-autocomplete/README.md

-handlerController      | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed inputClass             | String : CSS class for the attribute input.
+handlerController      | Controller that is going to handle the callbacks functions that could be triggered from the component. focusOutCallback       | String : Name of the function that is going to be executed after focus out in the address input placeChangedCallback   | String : Name of the function that is going to be executed when address changed inputClass             | String : CSS class for the input. inputId                | String : CSS id for the input, it is going to be used to bind the autocomplete event.

 ## PlaceChangedCallback